chjj/tiny/README.md

 properties and put them in their respective objects before results are returned to you.

-This my attempt at combining what I thought the best aspects of nStore and node-dirty are. node-dirty is incredibly fast and simple (everything is in-memory), and nStore is very memory effecient, (but this only lasts until you perform a query). node-tiny allows for queries that perform lookups on the db file, and it
+This my attempt at combining what I think the best aspects of nStore and node-dirty are. node-dirty is incredibly fast and simple (everything is in-memory), and nStore is very memory effecient, (but this only lasts until you perform a query). node-tiny allows for queries that perform lookups on the db file, and it